bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 <!-- b-form-spinbotton-vertical.vue -->
 ```

-Vertical spin buttons can also be sized using the `size` prop.
-When in vertical mode, the spin button
+Vertical spin buttons can also be sized using the [`size` prop](#size).
+When in vertical mode, the spin
-is rendered as an inline element.
+button is rendered as an inline element.

 The spin button will automatically adjust it's width to fit the displayed value.
 See the
-[Width section](#width) before for details on controling or setting the width.
+[Width section](#width) below for details on controling or setting the width.

 ### Width

+The control (when not `vertical` or `inline`) will expand to the maximum witdh of the parent container You
+can control width via utility classes such as `w-25`, `w-50`, `w-75`, or use styles to set the width.

+When either `vertical` or `inline` is set, the control will adjust its width based on the displayed value.
+You can use css style to control the overall width of the control (i.e. `style="width: 10rem;`).

 TBD

 ### Number formatting and locale

-By default `<b-form-spinbutton>` will format the displayed number in the users browser default
+By default `<b-form-spinbutton>` will format the displayed number in the users browser default locale.
-locale.
-You can change the localized formatting by specifying a locale (or array of locales) via
+You can change the localized formatting by specifying a locale (or array of locales) via the `locale`
-the `locale` prop.
+prop.
 Number format localization is performed via
 [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat).
 The locales available will be dependant on the browser implementation.
 Localization only controls the
 presentation of the value to the user, and does not affect the `v-model`.